ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 2. **Participation finalization** that persists only objective non-reveal penalties.
 3. Proof validation before disagreement penalties, oracle adjustment, or payout.
 4. Current-round-only payout rights, retryable withdrawal, explicit deadlines, and an incentive to pay finalization gas.
-5. Reported-depth and penalty-duration caps with checked arithmetic.

 This bounds gas and keeps false truth from triggering disagreement penalties or payout.
 It does **not** by itself solve an all-revealing coalition that reports the same fabricated hash; objective reveal validation or a bounded timeout/fallback protocol is still required for that liveness guarantee.